William Furneaux: Family background and childhood

 Furneaux was born at the Parsonage, Walton D'Eiville, Warwickshire, on 29 July 1848, the eldest son of the Rev. William Duckworth Furneaux and his wife, Louisa (nee Dickins).
 He was given the middle name "Mordaunt" after Sir Charles Mordaunt, the patron of the living and the owner of the estate where they lived.

 William's father belonged to the Furneaux family of Swilly in Devon and had attended Blundell's School, Tiverton, where he won a scholarship to Exeter College, Oxford.
 At Walton, he tutored wealthy pupils and acted as an examiner at Stratford Grammar School.

 William's mother, Louisa, was the daughter of William Dickins of Cherrington, a local squire, magistrate, and deputy lieutenant of the county.
-Louisa's maternal grandfather was Sir James Alan Park, a judge and legal writer.
+Louisa's maternal grandfather was Sir James Allan Park, a judge and legal writer.

 In 1860, the family moved to a more valuable living at Berkley, Somerset, where his father continued with his interest in education, acting as diocesan education inspector for the Frome district.